utelecon/utelecon.github.io/en/notice/zoom-address-new.md

 ---
 title:  Using Zoom with Non-UTokyo Account Sign-in
+redirect_from:
+  - /en/notice/zoom-address
+  - /en/notice/zoom-wrongaccount
 ---
 <!-- ↑”Signing in to Zoom”の記事内で、本記事を参照している箇所あり。本記事のタイトルを変更する場合は、そちらにも変更を反映することが必要。-->

-This page is for UTokyo Zoom users who are currently **NOT signing in to Zoom using their UTokyo Account**.
-Such users include those using ECCS Cloud Email addresses setup with the username of their choice (`xxxx@g.ecc.u-tokyo.ac.jp`).

-Accounts that do not use UTokyo Account for sign-in will soon be completely disabled due to the unification of the UTokyo Zoom sign-in method.
+A Zoom account of the University of Tokyo is currently prescribed as an account that you sign in with your UTokyo Account (account with email address `[10-digit Common ID]@utac.u-tokyo.ac.jp`, e.g. `1234567890@utac.u-tokyo.ac.jp`).

-**Please follow the instructions below to switch to a Zoom account that uses UTokyo Account for sign-in (account whose sign-in email address is `[10-digit Common ID]@utac.u-tokyo.ac.jp`, e.g. `1234567890@utac.u-tokyo.ac.jp`).**
+Therefore, **if you are currently NOT signing in to Zoom using your UTokyo Account (e.g. using ECCS Cloud Email addresses setup with the username you chose (`xxxx@g.ecc.u-tokyo.ac.jp`)), please follow the instructions on this page to switch to a Zoom account that uses the UTokyo Account for sign-in** (account with email address `[10-digit Common ID]@utac.u-tokyo.ac.jp`, e.g. `1234567890@utac.u-tokyo.ac.jp`) **and use it from now on.**

+Since we are in the process of migrating to a unified sign-in method to enable centralized management, we plan to take measures such as disabling the account in question in due course.
+Furthermore, some of these accounts are not granted licenses (paid functions) because they are different from the prescribed format, and have functional restrictions such as a 40-minute meeting time limit (a temporary measure to ease restrictions on accounts with university email addresses which ended in the spring of 2022).
+Therefore, please change your sign-in method as soon as possible.

 <details>
     <summary>If you are signing in using your ECCS Cloud Email address beginning with your 10-digit Common ID (e.g. <code>1234567890@<em>g.ecc</em>.u-tokyo.ac.jp</code>)</summary>